LOCATED AT PIDDINGHOE

 glass of wine with the bowling on the North Terrace.
 If its not-so-hot perhaps a cup of tea

 or coffee in our spacious pavilion would be more comfortable.
-Short Mat bowls started in earnest in November 2016.
+Short Mat bowls started in November 2016.
 The

 Their award to the Club of £31,280 to fund this project was announced in April 2014.
 With contributions from Lewes District Council, our own Peacehaven and Telscombe Town Councils,